-Democrats vow to fight Trump administration over Census citizenship question
+Democrats vow to fight Trump administration over census citizenship question

 Undercounted immigrant communities could cause states with high immigrant populations to lose congressional seats and federal funding, potentially shifting political power toward more rural, historically conservative areas.

+"Without an accurate census, our state will lose federal funding for infrastructure, schools and social welfare programs we are rightly owed.
+Even more troubling, an undercount of our population could lead to California losing seats in Congress, disenfranchising millions of California voters," Sen. Dianne Feinstein, D-Calif., said in a statement.

-House Minority Leader Nancy Pelosi, D-Calif., said a census citizenship question is a violation of the "constitutional mandate to provide an accurate count of all people living in the United States."
+House Minority Leader Nancy Pelosi, D-Calif., called a census citizenship question a violation of the "constitutional mandate to provide an accurate count of all people living in the United States."

 "This detrimental change will inject fear and distrust into vulnerable communities, and cause traditionally undercounted communities to be even further under-represented, financially excluded and left behind," she added.

-Ross defended the change Tuesday, and said the citizenship question was being reinstated at the Justice Department's request to help them enforce the section of the Voting Rights Act that bars discrimination against minority groups.
+Ross, the U.S. Secretary of Commerce, said the citizenship question was being reinstated at the Justice Department's request to help them enforce the section of the Voting Rights Act that bars discrimination against minority groups in redistricting.

 "We've heard from people on all sides of the equation.
 We've done elaborate analyses within the census department, and we've concluded that the benefits to the Voting Rights Act enforcement of asking the question outweighs these other issues," he said on Fox Business.